-"Terri currently serves as President of New Dimension Builders Inc., a real estate investment company located in Mt.
-Vernon, Illinois.
+"Terri and her husband have owned a Real Estate Investment company for the past 25 years.
+She is also currently employed as a Mortgage Loan Originator.
 She is listed in the International Who's Who of Business Women; the National Who's Who of Business Professionals and the Nationwide Register's Who's Who in Executives.
 In 1997, she founded the "Sharing from the Heart" program, a not-for-profit organization dedicated to providing immediate assistance to those in need and served as director for 10 years.

 She is an advocate for mental health awareness and volunteers with the National Alliance on Mental Illness participating in Awareness Walks and as a Recovery Speaker.
 She served on the Board of Directors for the Jefferson County Comprehensive Services for 3 years.